Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Related Work

 \paragraph{Scalable Approaches to the Matrix Mechanism}

-The optimization problem we studied in this work dates back to the Matrix Mechanism \cite{li2010optimizing}, and has been the subject of intense research for a different problem domain: answering workloads of linear counting queries over discrete databases \cite{li2010optimizing,li2015matrix,yuan2016convex,mckenna2018optimizing,mckenna2021hdmm,xiao2024optimal,nikolov2013geometry,edmonds2020power,mckenna2020workload,li2013optimal,xiao2024optimal}.
-Like us, McKenna et al. and Xiao et al. \cite{mckenna2021hdmm,xiao2024optimal} restrict attention to special classes of strategies that enable efficient strategy optimization.
-By exploiting the special structure in these strategies, they scale up to and beyond $n \approx 10^9$, but the specific strategies considered in those works do not directly apply in the context of iteratively training ML models.
+The optimization problem we studied in this work dates back to the Matrix Mechanism \citep{li2010optimizing}, and has been the subject of intense research for a different problem domain: answering workloads of linear counting queries over discrete databases \citep{li2010optimizing,li2015matrix,yuan2016convex,mckenna2018optimizing,mckenna2021hdmm,xiao2024optimal,nikolov2013geometry,edmonds2020power,mckenna2020workload,li2013optimal,xiao2024optimal}. \citet{mckenna2021hdmm} and \citet{xiao2024optimal} restrict attention to special classes of strategies that enable efficient strategy optimization.
+By exploiting the special structure in these strategies, they scale well beyond $n > 10^7$, but the specific strategies considered in those works do not directly apply in the context of iteratively training ML models.